 That’s why we specialize in the art of breast augmentation and implants.
-Breast augmentation at Skinsational in Providence is a cosmetic procedure designed to increase and enhance the size and shape of a woman’s breast using saline and silicone implants – and the end result is a more curvaceous, sexy bust line with a natural, sculpted look.As with any medical procedure, there are many things to consider when you are thinking about having breast augmentation treatment – from the type of breast implant you want to the placement of your incision to your education about breast augmentation surgery recovery.
+Breast augmentation at Skinsational in Boston and Providence is a cosmetic procedure designed to increase and enhance the size and shape of a woman’s breast using saline and silicone implants – and the end result is a more curvaceous, sexy bust line with a natural, sculpted look.As with any medical procedure, there are many things to consider when you are thinking about having breast augmentation treatment – from the type of breast implant you want to the placement of your incision to your education about breast augmentation surgery recovery.
 After you have read and considered the information here, we invite you to contact Dr. Luciano for a consultation to discuss your specific case and to schedule your procedure.
 We look forward to caring for you.

 Breast Augmentation FAQs

 1. What is the cost of breast implants?Prices: Primary Silicone Breast Implants start at $5,900.00, and Primary Saline Breast Implants start at $4,900.00, for either transaxillary or infra-mammary routes.This includes a postoperative breast strap and the support brassiere, surgical fees, supplies, implants, anesthesia, and recovery.
 There might be an additional charge for explantation of existing implants, and additional breast surgery.